dokulabs/doku/README.md

 - ✅ Cohere
 - ✅ Anthropic

-We plan to extend our support to more LLMs, always refining observability.
+And this is only the beginning—as we grow, so will our list of supported LLM platforms.
+We're dedicated to continually refining our features to enhance your observability experience.

 ## Getting Started with Doku